camupod/SublimeLOC/README.md

 ## Installing

-Eventually, this will be in [Sublime Package Control](http://wbond.net/sublime_packages/package_control), but for now, you can manually install it by copying `SublimeLoc/` into your Sublime Packages directory (i.e. `~/Library/Application Support/Sublime Text 2/Packages/`).
+Eventually, this will be in [Sublime Package Control](http://wbond.net/sublime_packages/package_control), but for now, you can manually install it by copying `SublimeLOC/` into your Sublime Packages directory (`~/Library/Application Support/Sublime Text 2/Packages/`).

 ## License